VOCOSMA/ansible.sshd_disable_passwd_login/README.md

 ## License

-This ansible role is licensed under the term of the GPLv3.
+This ansible role is licensed under the terms of the GPLv3.
 For further information see the `COPYING` file or [https://www.gnu.org/licenses/gpl-3.0.en.html](https://www.gnu.org/licenses/gpl-3.0.en.html).